wikar/wikar.github.io/_posts/2025-12-05-radxa-rock-4c-plus-image-builder.markdown

 categories: [Linux]
 ---

-# Radxa ROCK 4C+ Image Builder

-I've had issues getting the [Radxa ROCK 4C+](https://radxa.com/products/rock4/4cp/) to work based with the Armbian, DietPi and Radxa standard images for Debian Bookworm.
+I've had various issues (blank screen, no display signal, no blue LED, etc) getting the [Radxa ROCK 4C+](https://radxa.com/products/rock4/4cp/) to work based with the Armbian, DietPi and Radxa standard images for Debian Bookworm.
 Therefore I created this script to build an image via [rsdk](https://github.com/RadxaOS-SDK/rsdk) from within a Docker container.

 Successfully tested with the Radxa ROCK 4C+ but could/should also work with other boards compatible with rsdk.